Teaching Innovations Program (TIP)

 Teams will work with an OFE staff member to build out their courses, spending most of each day working together to create the course syllabus and Simple Syllabus template, course guide, key assignments and activities, and to design a method for gaining feedback through the implementation year.
 At the end of each day, teams will report out to the larger group, receiving constructive feedback on their work.

-Tip for this year’s TIP application: Teams will need to ensure buy-in from the department and chair as the course design needs to be implemented in the coming academic year, with all sections using the new design by the spring semester.
-If you need help with this element, please reach out to Emily Isaacs directly.
+Teams will need to ensure buy-in from the department and chair as the course design needs to be implemented in the coming academic year, with all sections using the new design by the spring semester.

 General Proposal Components

-Faculty interested in TIP will submit an application from teams comprising two to five faculty and/or Instructional/Clinical Specialists.
-The applicants will write a proposal no longer than three pages in response to the annual call:
+Faculty interested in TIP submitted an application from teams comprising two to five faculty and/or Instructional/Clinical Specialists.
+The applicants wrote a proposal no longer than three pages in response to the annual call:

 1. Proposes a course or program for development and redesign.